 Ferguson officer who shot Michael Brown resigns

-FERGUSON, Mo.
-(AP) — The Ferguson police officer who fatally shot Michael Brown has resigned, his attorney said Saturday, nearly four months after the confrontation between the white officer and unarmed black 18-year-old that ignited protests in the St. Louis suburb and across the nation.
+FERGUSON, Missouri (AP) — The white police officer who killed Michael Brown has resigned from the Ferguson Police Department, his attorney said Saturday, nearly four months after the fatal confrontation with the black 18-year-old that led to protests across the U.S.

-The Brown family attorney, Benjamin Crump, didn't immediately return phone and email messages from The Associated Press.
+The attorney for the Brown family, Benjamin Crump, did not immediately return phone and email messages seeking comment.

-"I'm not willing to let someone else get hurt because of me," said Wilson, who had been with the department for less than three years.
+“I’m not willing to let someone else get hurt because of me,” he told the newspaper.

 Some witnesses have said Brown had his hands up when Wilson shot him.
 Wilson told a grand jury that reviewed the case that he feared for his life when Brown hit him and reached for his gun.

-The U.S. Justice Department is conducting a civil rights investigation into the shooting and a separate investigation of police department practices.
+The U.S. Justice Department is still conducting a civil rights investigation into the shooting and a separate probe of police department practices.

-Ferguson Police Chief Tom Jackson didn't immediately return a message seeking comment.
+Ferguson Police Chief Tom Jackson didn’t immediately return a message left on his cellphone seeking comment.

-Wilson spent months in hiding and made no public statements following the shooting.
-He broke his silence after the grand jury decision, telling ABC News that he couldn't have done anything differently in the encounter with Brown.
+After the shooting, Wilson spent months in hiding and made no public statements.
+He broke his silence after the grand jury decision, telling ABC News that he could not have done anything differently in the encounter with Brown.

-Wilson began his career in nearby Jennings before moving to the Ferguson.
-He had no previous complaints against him and a good career record, according to Jackson, who has called Wilson "an excellent police officer."
-A few months earlier, Wilson had received a commendation for detaining a suspect in a drug case.
+Wilson had no previous complaints against him and a good career record, according to Police Chief Thomas Jackson, who called Wilson “an excellent police officer.”